chrisdhaan/CDYelpFusionKit/README.md

 CDYelpAttributeFilter.deals
 ```

-The following lines of code show an example query to the Yelp Fusion Search API.
+The following lines of code show an example query to the search endpoint.

 ```swift
 // Cancel any API requests previously made